brainfoolong/form-data-json/README.md

 ![Form Data Json Logo](https://brainfoolong.github.io/form-data-json/img/logo-readme-github.png)

 # Form Data Json - Form input values to/from JSON (And a bit more...)
-A zero dependency, cross browser library to easily get or set form input values as/from a json object.
-It can handle all existing input types, including multidimensional array names and file input.
-It is similar to native [FormData](https://developer.mozilla.org/docs/Web/API/FormData) but have some advantages: Get data as multidimensional object, writing data into forms (not just reading), reading unchecked/disabled fields as well, reading file inputs, and some other helpful features.
+A zero dependency, cross browser library to easily get or set/manipulate form input values as/from a json object.
+It can handle all input types, including multidimensional array names and file input.
+Native [FormData](https://developer.mozilla.org/docs/Web/API/FormData) is limited to reading only, we have way more:
+* Read data as multidimensional object or as a flat list (similar to FormData)
+* Write data into forms
+* Read unchecked/disabled fields as well
+* Read file inputs as base64, arraybuffer, etc...
+* Clear forms
+* Reset forms to their defaults)
+* And, you don't even need a `<form>` element, we accept every container, even the `<body>`
+* Super small: ~3kB gzipped
+* Cross Browser including IE11 (Yes, the ugly one also)

 ## Breaking Changes from v1 to v2
 Please [read migration guide bellow](#migration-from-v1-to-v2). v2 is a refactoring of v1 with a lot of changes/improvements.
+Function names have changes.
+Returned json data has changed.
+There is a migration script, when you can't change your existing code on upgrade.

 ## Installation
 Download [latest release](https://github.com/brainfoolong/form-data-json/releases/latest) and include `dist/form-data-json.min.js` into your project.